CountyEthics

 Crag Considerations

-• The gorge floor will be wet and slippery; take care on the approach and consider the muddy path conditions after heavy recent rain.
+• The gorge floor will be wet and muddy; take care on the approach and at belay stances.

 Reasoning